Fhong10/flhong03.github-io/_publications/semiconductor-physics.md

 <img src="{{ '/images/Rpeak.png' | relative_url }}" alt="Rpeak"
      style="max-width: 420px; width: 100%; height: auto; display: block; margin: 12px 0 0 0;">

-We shone a laser on the device to excite electrons, creating excitons.
-By measuring reflectivity, they observed specific peaks that reveal the material's optical behavior.
+We illuminated the device with a laser and performed reflectance spectroscopy to track excitonic resonances The resulting reflectivity spectrum shows distinct peaks that reflect the material’s optical response.

-Moreover, by chaning the voltages at the top and bottom gates, we controlled the density of electrons and holes and shifted material's energy levels.
-Through this voltage manipulation and by observing changes in the laser spectrum, we were able to tune the band alignment(transitioning between Type I or Type II alignment)
+By varying the top and bottom gate voltages, we tuned the electron and hole densities and shifted the relative band energies.
+This electrostatic control allowed us to tune the effective band gap in this type-II heterostructure.

 ## WSe2/WS2 Heterostructure Device